pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 # Comparing values to a threshold

 The Ultrasonic Sensor measures distances between 40 mm and 2000 mm.
-It would be quite impractical to say what the robot should do for each value (40 mm, 41 mm, 42 mm, and so on).
+It would be impractical to say what the robot should do for each value (40 mm, 41 mm, 42 mm, and so on).
 It is more practical to say that the robot should do one thing for "big" distances (like driving) and do something else for "small" distances (like stopping).